GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 1. Make sure your peer VPN gateway supports BGP.

+1. For IKEv2 route-based VPN using VTI on ASA: make sure code version is 9.8(1) or later.

 1. Select or [create](https://console.cloud.google.com/cloud-resource-manager) a GCP project.

 1. Make sure that [billing](https://cloud.google.com/billing/docs/how-to/modify-project) is